I’m relatively new to blogging but it seems an ideal medium to combine my photography and writing.

 Moss Side teenager Frances didn’t have a great childhood.
 Her home life was chaotic, she was well known to social services and didn’t get to school that often.
-Weeks after her 16th birthday she became pregnant.
+Some weeks after her 16th birthday she became pregnant.
 This blog, written by both Frances and I, tells the story of her first year as a mum, determined to give her daughter a different childhood to her own.

 In March 2012 a small community project in a South Devon fishing port commissioned me to spend a week documenting its innovative programme.

 The community project – based at The Edge in Brixham – hoped the caring support it gives local young people and small community groups might be highlighted by an individualistic approach to story-telling.